Family of Joe Biden

-Joe Biden, the 46th and current president of the United States, has family members who are prominent in law, education, activism and politics.
-Biden's immediate family became the first family of the United States on his inauguration on January 20, 2021.
-His immediate family circle was also the second family of the United States from 2009 to 2017, when Biden was vice president.
-The Biden family is of Irish, English, and French descent.
+The family of Joe Biden, the 46th president of the United States, includes members prominent in law, education, activism and politics.
+Biden's immediate family was the first family of the United States from 2021 to 2025 during Biden's presidency.
+They were also the second family of the United States from 2009 to 2017 during Biden's vice presidency under Barack Obama.
+Biden's family is mostly descended from the British Isles, with most of their ancestors coming from Ireland and England, and a smaller number descending from the French.

-Of Joe Biden's sixteen great-great grandparents, ten were born in Ireland.
+Of Biden's sixteen great-great-grandparents, ten of them were born in Ireland.
 He is descended from the Blewitts of County Mayo and the Finnegans of County Louth.
-One of Biden's great-great-great grandfathers was born in Sussex, England, and emigrated to Maryland in the United States in or before 1822.
+One of Biden's great-great-great-grandfathers was born in Sussex, England, and emigrated to Maryland in the United States by 1820.

+In the closing months of the Biden administration, several members of his family, including his son, his siblings and his in-laws, were issued presidential pardons.

 Wives

 Neilia Hunter Biden

 Neilia Hunter Biden, the first wife of Joe Biden, was born on July 28, 1942.
 The couple married on August 27, 1966.
 After the wedding, the Bidens moved to Wilmington, Delaware, where Biden was on the New Castle County Council.
-The couple had three children: Joseph Robinette "Beau" III, Robert Hunter and Naomi Christina "Amy".
-Biden campaigned to unseat U.S. Senator from Delaware J. Caleb Boggs and Neilia was described by The News Journal as the "brains" of his victorious campaign.
+The couple had three children: Joseph Robinette "Beau" III, Robert Hunter, and Naomi Christina "Amy".
+Biden campaigned to unseat the U.S. Senator from Delaware J. Caleb Boggs; Neilia was described by The News Journal as the "brains" of his victorious campaign.

-On December 18, 1972, while her husband was still just a U.S. senator-elect, Neilia was driving with Naomi, Beau, and Hunter to buy a Christmas tree, when their car was hit by a tractor-trailer.
+On December 18, 1972, while her husband was still a U.S. senator-elect, Neilia was driving with Naomi, Beau, and Hunter to buy a Christmas tree.
+Neilia "drove into the path" of a tractor-trailer, "possibly because her head was turned and she didn't see the oncoming truck".
 Neilia and the children were taken to Wilmington General Hospital.
 Neilia and Naomi died upon arrival, but her two sons survived with serious injuries.
-Biden was sworn into the Senate on January 3, 1973, at the hospital where his sons were being treated.
+Biden was sworn in to the U.S. Senate on January 3, 1973, at the hospital where his sons were being treated.

 Jill Biden

 Jill Tracy Jacobs Biden (née Jacobs, formerly Stevenson), the second and current wife of Joe Biden, was born on June 3, 1951.
-She met Biden while on a blind date in March 1975.
+She met Biden on a blind date in March 1975.

 She and Joe Biden were married by a Catholic priest on June 17, 1977, at the Chapel at the United Nations in New York City.
 This was four and a half years after his first wife and infant daughter died; Joe had proposed several times before she accepted, as she was wary of entering the public spotlight, anxious to remain focused on her own career, and initially hesitant to take on the commitment of raising his two young sons who had survived the accident.